 Modern reputation management is too multi-faceted for you to think it’s enough to have a flood of reviews daily only; your company must make time to have meaningful interactions with your customers.

-89% of consumers read a company’s responses to reviews and 30% of them place a high value on the answer.
+89% of consumers read a company’s responses to reviews, and 30% value the answer.
 Please don’t assume you can avoid reviews either; a third of customers never return their review doesn’t receive a response.

-For many customers, this is a way to make or break the tentative impression they’ve been building of your brand.
+This is a way for many customers to make or break the tentative impression they’ve been building of your brand.

 8. Negative Online Reviews Can Decrease Sales